tonethar/IGME-430-Fall-2024/exercises/4-simple-http-add-client.md

-# 4 - Simple HTTP HW - add an Ajax client
+# 4 - Simple HTTP Server - add an Ajax client

 ## I. Recap - what was new in *Heroku Test** & **Simple HTTP HW*?
 - ***Quite a bit!***